bclindner/ivory/README.md

 ## Installation and Usage

-This snippet should work.
-You'll want Python 3 (preferably 3.7 or above) for
+First, install Geckodriver and make sure it's in your terminal's PATH.
+If you're running Linux, you may have a version in your distro's package manager.

-this:
+After doing that, snippet should work.
+You'll want Python 3 (preferably 3.7 or above) for this:

 ```bash
 git clone https://github.com/bclindner/ivory